Justin-Tadlock/linux-server-config-project/README.md

 # linux-server-config-project
-The purpose of this project is to learn how to set up and configure a linux server to host a web application using Amazon Lightsail.
+The purpose of this project is to learn how to set up and configure a linux server and host a web application using it with Amazon Lightsail.

 The application that will be hosted on this server is my [catalog-project](https://github.com/Justin-Tadlock/catalog-project).